Members of the research group

 Else Cathrine Rustad

-Else Cathrine Rustad is a PhD candidate in Health Science at the Faculty of Health Sciences.
+Else Cathrine Rustad has a PhD in Health Science.
+The doctoral thesis dealt with: “Continuity of care from hospital to municipal health care.
+Experiences of older patients, Next of kin and nurses”.
 The aim of her PhD study is to explore how people ³ 80 years of age, their caregivers and nurses from both health care levels, experience the care transition from hospital to municipal health-care services.
-The research is funded through the Western Norway Regional Health Authority, and associated with FOUSAM (R&D unit for coordination), a cooperation project between Helse Fonna, Stord/Haugesund University College and the municipals in the region.

 Lector Evy Gundersen